 Students have to be enrolled for the course to attend classes.

 The Master’s thesis should have a 300-word summary that should not exceed one page in length and be placed at the beginning of the thesis.
-The student is to use the DUO template file and the thesis should be uploaded electronically into DUO as well as Inspera.
+The thesis should be uploaded electronically into DUO as well as Inspera.
 Six paper copies must also be handed in to the Department of teacher education and school research along with a receipt for you having uploaded an electronic copy to DUO via Studentweb and a completed and signed receipt for having handed in the thesis.